 Do we know how to show up?
 What to bring?
 Do we know how to choose a supervisor?
 Do we know whether we want group or 1-2-1 supervision?
 Do we know who we are as a coach?
 Do we know our potential?
 Do we know how to use supervision to develop our practice?
 Or indeed, can I bring my business to supervision?
 What metaphor describes the coach I have become?

-These questions and more are explored in a new podcast – “Lifting the lid on coaching supervision”.
+These questions and more are explored in the podcast – ‘Lifting the lid on coaching supervision’.

 As a supervisor I have long championed the idea that supervision is an essential part of coaching.
 Clare Norman, a supervisor too, agrees with this notion.
 Clare and I began to discuss this and felt that maybe it would be useful for new coaches and coaches who aren’t sure about the value of supervision, to hear us ‘lift the lid’ on these questions and many more.

-So we have recorded a podcast.
+Since September 2020 we have been recording a podcast.
 It’s essentially two coach supervisors chatting.
 Using their experience as supervisors and as supervisees to explore these questions and to offer knowledge, wisdom and insight.

 We hope you like it.
 No crash helmet required.